 You’re in full control during the entire process, and it doesn’t pose the same potential harm as a wheelie on a mountain bike.
 However, it depends on where you’re doing the bunny hop.

-Typically, you’ll want to just bunny hop in the middle of a flat area and not as you’re going off of an obstacle or closing a gap.
+Typically, you’ll want to just bunny hop in the middle of a flat area and not as if you’re going off of an obstacle or closing a gap.
 That could increase the danger.
 Otherwise, it’s a very safe bike skill for you to put to use.

 Is a Bunny Hop Difficult?